-2 5 5 ASSIGNABLE PEDAL
+2.5.5 ASSIGNABLE PEDAL

-Pedal B interface can be assigned controller No. independently.
-First press "assign" button.
+2 pedal interfaces that can be assigned controller No. independently.
+First press the "assign" button.
 Then operate the pedal to select it, and the LCD shows the controller number and the controller value.
-Input the value with +/- button when the pedal is selected.
-You need to use enter to confirm the data, more info please refer to 2.5.3.
-Pedal A interface is only for sustain pedal which is not assignable.
-Press 'Ctrl assign' button to select the polarity of Pedal's when switch on the unit.
+Input the No. with NUMERIC button or +/- button when the pedal is selected.
+You need to use enter to confirm the data.

+2.5.6 MASTER VOLUME